John Christopher Bartholomew: Personal life

+Bartholomew was married to Ginette Bartholomew, with whom he had five children.

+On 16 January 2008, Bartholomew died in Edinburgh aged 85.

 He is buried against the north wall of the 20th-century extension to Dean Cemetery in western Edinburgh at the memorial to his grandfather, John George Bartholomew.
 His father Ian, and uncle Hugh lie with him, as does his wife Ginette.

-Family

-He married Ginette Achard-James.
-They had five sons: John Eric, Philip, Christopher, Patrick and Ivon.